Isac-E-Perez/Logic-Gates/README.md

 ![1](https://user-images.githubusercontent.com/89553126/136717228-938fd731-41b7-4604-9a3d-55f34b71d4d7.PNG)

 The entity block has no input or output singals going into or out of the '*testbench*', which makes sense since '*testbench*' is a complete unit.
 The '*testbench*' will go ahead and send the signals to the logic circuit in which it will read back those signals.
 Afterwards, I could check out whether these signals are correct.
-Therefore, I don't need anything going into or out of the testbench. dditionally, the process statement is a concurrent statement which is constituted of sequential statements exclusively.
+Therefore, I don't need anything going into or out of the testbench.
+Additionally, the process statement is a concurrent statement which is constituted of sequential statements exclusively.

 Finally, I verified the unit outputted by using a waveform viewer.